Okipa/laravel-stuck-jobs-notifier/docs/upgrade-guides/from-v2-to-v3.md

 ## Classes and exception name changes

-In case of customizations, please note that the following classes and exception names have changed:
+In case of customizations, please note that the following class and exception names have changed:
-*
+* `FailedJobsNotifier` class has been renamed `StuckJobsNotifier`.
+* `InvalidDaysLimit` exception has been renamed `InvalidHoursLimit`.

 ## See all changes